thetamaraelaye/Simple-Dice-Website/README.md

 # Simple-Dice-Website
-Inspiration: The Complete 2022 Website Development Bootcamp by Angela Wu on Udemy
+Inspiration: The Complete 2022 Website Development Bootcamp by Angela Yu on Udemy

 This repository contains the Website I created with Angela's guidance, as well as, my personal notes while learning about concepts such as